Cristian Garín: 2022: Rome Masters and Wimbledon quarterfinals

 Garín started his 2022 season by representing Chile at the ATP Cup.
 Chile was in Group A alongside Spain, Serbia, and Norway.
 He lost his first match to Roberto Bautista Agut of Spain.
 In his second match, he beat Dušan Lajović of Serbia via retirement.
 In his third match, he lost to Casper Ruud of Norway.
-In the end, Chile ended second in Group A. Seeded 16th at the Australian Open, he reached the third round where he was defeated by 17th seed and world No. 20, Gaël Monfils.
+In the end, Chile ended second in Group A. Seeded 16th at the Australian Open, he reached the third round where he was defeated by 17th seed and world No. 20 Gaël Monfils.

 Seeded third at the Córdoba Open, Garín was eliminated in the second round by Sebastián Báez.
 Seeded fifth at the Rio Open, he was the defending champion from when the event was last held in 2020.
 He was beaten in the first round by Federico Coria.
 As the top seed and defending champion at the Chile Open, he fell in the second round to compatriot Alejandro Tabilo.

 After his loss in Santiago, Garín admitted that he wasn't in a good place, and he hinted that he might decide to stop his career due to being plagued by a shoulder injury for quite some time and for his struggling form.
 He returned to action at the Miami Open.
 Seeded 27th, he was beaten in the second round by Pedro Martínez.

 Garín started his clay-court season at the 2022 U.S. Men's Clay Court Championships in Houston.
 Seeded fifth, he was the defending champion from when the tournament was last held in 2019.
-He beat second seed, world No. 13, and American, Taylor Fritz, in the quarterfinals.
-He lost in his semifinal match to fourth seed and world No. 27, John Isner, in three sets.
-Garín pulled out of the Monte-Carlo Masters due to unknown reasons.
+He beat second seed, world No. 13, American Taylor Fritz, in the quarterfinals.
+He lost in three sets in his semifinal match to fourth seed and world No. 27 John Isner.
+Garín pulled out of the Monte-Carlo Masters for unknown reasons.
 Seeded fifth at the Serbia Open, he was defeated in the first round by Holger Rune.
 Seeded fifth at the BMW Open in Munich, he was eliminated in the first round by lucky loser Alejandro Tabilo.
 In Madrid, he was beaten in the second round by eighth seed and world No. 10, Félix Auger-Aliassime.
 At the Italian Open, Garín reached his third career Masters 1000 quarterfinals.
 He ended up losing to second seed, world No. 3, and 2017 champion, Alexander Zverev.

-Ranked 37 at the French Open, he defeated 30th seed and world No. 33, Tommy Paul, in the first round.
-He lost in the third round to seventh seed, Andrey Rublev, in a tight four-set match.
+Ranked No. 37 at the French Open, he defeated 30th seed and world No. 33 Tommy Paul and Ilya Ivashka in the second round.
+He lost in the third round to seventh seed Andrey Rublev, in a tight four-set match.